Festivities always warrant reflection. Here is my dose to mark the (Chinese New) year.

 Most of what we believe about AI is wrong.

-The other extreme I see is a wave of forecasts in which AI takes over all work while remaining obediently in service to humans, and humans just enjoy life forever.89 Setting aside the question of whether humans on the biological level are even capable of simply enjoying life over a prolonged time period - Universe 2510, the famous mouse experiment, shows that even rodents given unlimited food, space, and safety descend into social collapse and extinction; and by the standards of antiquity, some of the unhappiest of us today already live in paradise - the deeper problem I see with this kind of prognosis is that it assumes humans get to understand and control AI forever; that even after AI attain superhuman abilities, it will continue to rely on humans for purpose.
+The other extreme I see is a wave of forecasts in which AI takes over all work while remaining obediently in service to humans, and humans just enjoy life forever.1112 Setting aside the question of whether humans on the biological level are even capable of simply enjoying life over a prolonged time period1314, the deeper problem I see with this kind of prognosis is that it assumes humans get to understand and control AI forever; that even after AI attains superhuman abilities, it will continue to rely on humans for purpose.

 Can we expect AI to rely on humans for directive forever?
 Consider that at a certain point in time, the entire human race also represented non-intelligence.
 We were essentially monkeys hanging from jungle trees, driven by the genetic primitives of survival and reproduction.
 Our ancestors ran around and rejoiced over whatever dismal leftovers they scavenged from fiercer beasts, and pursued sex whenever they could.
 For all they could know, satisfying those directives from their genes constituted the sole purpose of their lives.
-If an alien had stopped by Earth to observe them, and if that alien had reasoned like some of us reason about AI today, it would have concluded that besides those primordial impulses, our ancestors were content and really had nothing else to do; and that since their offspring also inherit the same set of genes, our species will live like that forever.
+If an alien had stopped by Earth to observe them, and if that alien had reasoned like some of us reason about AI today, it would have concluded that besides those primordial impulses, our ancestors had nothing to do; and that since their offspring also inherit the same set of genes, our species would live like that forever.
 Now we know for a fact that the very genes that programmed our ancestors presumably just to search for food, warmth, and sex left just enough space for something else to develop - quests exterior to the original mission of survival and reproduction.
-And all of this took place gradually in a natural process, without an overarching plan.
+And all of this took place gradually in an unsupervised fashion, without a planning process.
 Look at what we do today - searching for meaning in an otherwise confusing world, in ways totally unfathomable to ancestors living by impulse and instinct.
 Yet we did evolve from within that lifestyle.
-So isn’t there a possibility that AI, however dependent on us as it appears now, carries within it the same potential to reach somewhere exterior to our design?11
+So isn’t there a possibility that AI, however dependent on us as it appears now, carries within it the same potential to reach somewhere exterior to our design?15

 If my reasoning above doesn’t win you over, that’s okay.
 We just need to notice this: as it comes to the bigger picture of historical developments, most humans are poor thinkers by definition.
-The way we naturally think is the result of optimization for survival in jungle life, not for reasoning about the universe.
-This is a setup we could try to alter a bit through training, but can never fully escape from12.
+The way we naturally think is the result of optimization for survival in the jungle, not for reasoning about the universe.
+This is a setup we could try to alter a bit through training, but can never fully escape16.

 One example is linear thinking.
-The classic lily pad problem - if a pond doubles its coverage daily and is full on day 30, it was half-full on day 29, not day 15 - shows how poorly our instincts handle the thinking pattern of exponential growth.
+The classic lily pad problem: if a pond doubles its coverage daily and is full on day 30, when was it half-full?
+It was half-full on day 29, not day 15.
+This example shows how poorly our instincts handle the thinking pattern of exponential growth.
 Exponentiality is an illustrative case here because it was an obscure concept, rarely relevant in the human cognitive horizon before modern life, so by default we have poor intuition of it; once we began living close to systems that behave exponentially, we invented the training to get people used to it in schools.
-So, you might be pleased that some prior math training lets you get this one right, but how many thinking patterns out there has your brain never been exposed to & trained on?
-Reasoning that depend on those patterns will appear wrong to you, until you receive the necessary training to understand them - training which might or might not have been invented.
+So, you might be pleased that some prior math training lets you get this one right, but how many thinking patterns out there has your brain never been exposed to?
+Reasoning that depend on those patterns will not appear credible to you, until you receive the necessary training to understand them - training which might or might not have been invented.
 In the universe at large, across the time scale, things develop in ways that are deeply alien to the biological environment that nurtured us.
 They accumulate and grow in patterns and orders of magnitude no human brain has grappled with.
 As we try to make sense of the world beyond our native habitat, we will find that most of the correct thinking patterns are not baked into our intuition - and we might not even realize they exist.
 Even if we could identify them all - from a space that could be arbitrarily large - how feasible will it be for us to stretch the finite human brain to internalize them?
 Most of us haven’t even finished internalizing exponential growth.

-The point is, when reasoning about something as fundamental as intelligence, we cannot assume that our human brains will automatically take us to the right answer, at least not without extraordinary care.
+The point is, when reasoning about something as recent and fundamental as intelligence, we are not too different from an uneducated kid dealing with an exponential system.
+We don’t have a lot of data describing how the new systems behave, and we cannot assume our human brains are automatically equipped with the right intuitions to take us to the right answer.
 Consequential, imminent changes will not be believed or realized by most people until they become undeniably obvious.
 This is also a good moment to remind ourselves not to default to thinking like our peers.
 As Jim Rohn put it, you are the average of the five people you spend the most time with.
 And chances are, those five people also like to think linearly!

 But what about our children?

-In the end, I think humans are not without advantages.
-We are unreliable and sensitive, but we are cheap.
-We also come with a lot of modalities, which allows us to see, hear, touch, and smell our way through ambiguous situations, which remains expensive to replicate with silicon.
-In the long run, what makes humans valuable may not be our intelligence at all, but the fact that we come bundled with a body, some context, and a low price tag.
-In a Cleo Abram interview, Sam Altman said a child born today “will never be smarter than AI”14.
+As to what we will do, I think at least for now, what makes humans valuable is not our intelligence, but the fact that we come bundled with a body, some context, and a low price tag.
+Yes, we are unreliable and sensitive, but we are cheap.
+We come with a lot of modalities, which remains expensive to replicate with silicon, at least for now.
+In a Cleo Abram interview, Sam Altman said a child born today “will never be smarter than AI”19.
 I think he’s right.
 The question is not how to prevent it, but how to live with it - not with fear or resistance, but with grace and acceptance, perhaps the kind of grace that the horses never got to choose for themselves.

 Work and learn.